JessaTehCrow/crowsploit/README.md

 Turn ON the allow import in greybel settings, before building the devtools

 ***MAKE SURE TO TURN IT RIGHT BACK OFF AFTERWARDS***

+# NOTE: This technically still a beta version.
+And thus, lots of bugs, weird structures and just general inconsistencies are expected.